onurkudrt/macos-calculator/README.md

-# macos-calculator
+# MacOS Calculator Widget
-MacOS Calculator Widget Example
+Calculator has some calculation bugs but they will be fixed